Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 How Escrow Accounts Work (And What Can Go Wrong)

-Your mortgage lender doesn't just collect your principal and interest each month — they also collect a portion of your annual homeowners insurance premium and property taxes.
+Your mortgage lender doesn't just collect your principal and interest each month.
+They also collect a portion of your annual homeowners insurance premium and property taxes.
 This money is held in an escrow account, a managed holding account that your servicer uses to pay those bills when they come due.
+About 80% of mortgage borrowers use an escrow account.

-Here's how the math works: If your annual home insurance premium is $2,400 and your property taxes are $3,600, your lender adds those together ($6,000), divides by 12, and collects $500 per month in addition to your regular mortgage payment.
-Most lenders also require a two-month cushion — extra funds held in reserve to absorb unexpected increases.
+Here's how the math works: If your annual home insurance premium is $2,900 and your property taxes are $4,400, your lender adds those together ($7,300), divides by 12, and collects roughly $608 per month in addition to your regular mortgage payment.
+Federal law (RESPA) also allows lenders to maintain a two-month cushion, extra funds held in reserve to absorb unexpected increases.

-Once a year, your lender performs an escrow analysis — a review of your account to ensure collected funds are sufficient to cover actual bills.
+Once a year, your lender performs an escrow analysis, a required review of your account under 12 C.F.R. § 1024.17 to ensure collected funds are sufficient to cover actual bills.
 This is where problems begin.

 Pincher's Pro Tip